neelesh08/Hangman-game/README.md

 # Hangman-game
-Hangman is single player game, where player has to guess letter for randomly generated word.
+Hangman is single player game, where player has to guess a letter for randomly generated word.